-NCCC provides the individualized learning in a multi-age classroom which has proven to be such a successful part of the Montessori program.
+NCCC provides individualized learning in a multi-age classroom.
 Preschoolers come to school with varied levels of knowledge and ability.
-The children are assessed when they arrive, and pick up where they are, rather than starting from the very beginning and teaching all the children the same thing at the same time.
+The director and other staff assess the children when they arrive, and pick up where they are, rather than starting from the very beginning and teaching all the children the same thing at the same time.
 They speak to the children in a respectful manner and help them to learn to be more independent, and the school uses many classic Montessori materials and lessons in the curriculum.
-NCCC focuses on teaching children a positive way to competes, rather than to keep them from the experience at all.
-Our children love hugging and lap sitting, We believe that young children benefit from a more nurturing environment.

-NCCC teachers emphasize critical thinking skills by frequently asking questions which aren’t simple or rote but require careful thought.
-Our former director who founded our school Todd Snavely developed the idea of “challenges” from a practice of an important mentor.
-Students accept or politely decline challenges for reading numbers (sometimes up into the trillions and quadrillions), learning and remembering two and three-dimensional shapes, literacy basics, introducing oneself to another child, rolling up a work rug, holding a tray without spilling, geography facts, and more.
-This method works so well in the Montessori classroom, because it allows the child the opportunity to accept the challenge when he or she has reached the appropriate stage of development, and because watching more advanced children succeed with challenges provides valuable models for the ones who have not yet mastered a skill.
+NCCC teachers emphasize critical thinking skills by frequently asking questions which aren’t simple or rote, but require careful thought.
+Mr.Todd, the founding director, developed the idea of “challenges” from a practice of an important mentor.
+Students accept or politely decline challenges for reading numbers (sometimes up into the trillions and quadrillions), learning and remembering two and three dimensional shapes, literacy basics, introducing oneself to another child, rolling up a work rug, holding a tray without spilling, geography facts, and more.
+This method works so well in the classroom, because it allows the child the opportunity to accept the challenge when he or she has reached the appropriate stage of development, and because watching more advanced children succeed with challenges provides valuable models for the ones who have not yet mastered a skill.

 The children at NCCC are able to take advantage of the beautiful environment and stimulating academic resources of the New College campus.
 On any given day, they may be playing by the bayfront, planting trees on Arbor Day with members of the Physical Plant staff, reading books at the Jane Bancroft Cook Library, or learning about sea life at the Pritzker Marine Center.